Portway, Bristol: Construction

 The Portway was planned by the Bristol Corporation in response to the decline of Bristol Harbour in the late 19th century in favour of Avonmouth Docks, which could handle larger vessels and containers.
 Construction started in May 1919, engineered by L. S. McKenzie.
 The southern section connected to the existing road network at Hotwells, and a portion of the new road near Clifton lay partly on the line of the Bristol Port Railway.
 The new build did not directly connect to Avonmouth Docks, but linked to the existing road via Shirehampton about half a mile from the dock gates.
 The original plan was to build a tramway along the length of the road, which would have linked Avonmouth to the Bristol Tramway system, but this was abandoned owing to cost.

 The largest cutting on the construction was at Horseshoe Bend.
 It was 2400 ft long and cut 90 ft into the rock at its deepest point.
-Upstream from this, a viaduct was needed to span the River Trym and the remains of a Roman harbour.
+Upstream from this, a viaduct was needed to span the River Trym and the remains of an early 18th century harbour.
 It was composed of six 42-foot, 6-inch (12.95 m) arches, with abutments embedded in the rock 14 ft below.
 It was supported by three piers at 17 ft, 21 ft and 40 ft below road level.
 Construction of the viaduct was delayed owing to the tidal flow of the River Avon and the irregularity of the rock.
 A skew girder bridge was constructed to cross the Severn Beach Railway near Sea Mills station, with foundations up to 55 ft below the surface.
 Around 3000 ft of retaining wall was required at the Bristol end, where the road was sandwiched between the River Avon and the side of the gorge.
 In September 1924, approximately 200 yd of newly constructed concrete embankment slid into the river following ground subsidence, posing a hazard to navigation and adding 12 months to the duration of the work, though there were no injuries.